Philipst77/Youtube_Software/README.md

 If you want the transcript directly embedded into your downloaded video (hardcoded captions):

 # Example with ffmpeg + .srt subtitles
+Frist: .vtt subtitles → convert to .srt

+ffmpeg -i subtitles.vtt subtitles.srt

 ffmpeg -i "input.mp4" -vf "subtitles=subtitles.srt" -c:a copy "output_with_subs.mp4"

-.vtt subtitles → convert to .srt first:

-ffmpeg -i subtitles.vtt subtitles.srt

 ---